 The water rules are intended to protect streams and wetlands feeding rivers, lakes, and coastal water that can be sources of drinking water and habitats for fish, including shellfish, which people consume.
 In his column, van der Vaart said the expanded regulation is unnecessary and sounded additional warnings about the cost to businesses.

 “Our nation’s agricultural industry would be hamstrung by costly and unnecessary land use restrictions, which would stifle growth opportunities,” he wrote.
 “The expansion of manufacturing, commercial and residential development would be left to federal bureaucrats.”

 Regulations in crosshairs

 Responding to legal challenges from multiple states, including North Carolina, the U.S. Supreme Court has stayed a rollout of the clean power plan until lawsuits can proceed.
 The Sixth Circuit Court of Appeals stayed the clean water rule, also in response to lawsuits.

 Attorney General Roy Cooper, a Democrat who is leading McCrory in the still-unsettled vote count in the governor’s race, refused to participate in the McCrory administration court challenges to the EPA rules.
 Cooper has said North Carolina should comply with federal rules and meet the needs of state citizens and businesses.

-Van Der Vaart Letter to Trump Re EPA (PDF)
+Van Der Vaart Letter to Trump Re EPA (Text)